No Such Thing As Too Much Storage: 8 Areas of Your New Home That Can Cut the Clutter

 A medium-sized chest with drawers gives the master suite of a two-story country home additional storage space (Plan # 126-1289).

-A generous kitchen pantry can be wonderful—or even a walk-in, sometimes called a Butler’s Pantry.
-Large pantries were standard in older homes when canning and pickling were common, so if your favorite house plan is in a traditional-style home or farmhouse, a pantry will fit right in if there isn’t one already.
+In addition to generous walk-in pantries, some home designs include a butler’s pantry.
+Large pantries were standard in older homes when canning and pickling was common, so if your favorite house plan is in a traditional-style home or farmhouse, a pantry will fit right in if there isn’t one already.

 Storage spaces abound in the kitchen of this one-story, three-bedroom home, including drawers, built-in cabinets, and a walk-in pantry (Plan # 142-1137).